Using God's Wisdom in Your Life Every Day

 Get to Know Jesus . . .

-Since we become like the people we associate with, it’s a good idea to spend time with Jesus every day.
+Since we become like the people we associate with, it’s a good idea to spend time with the Holy Spirit, the Christ, the man we know as Jesus, every day.
 The more you know about His life and His teachings, the more enlightened you can become in managing your own.

 The following passage from Luke 2:40-52 talks about Jesus as a child, when it was first realized that He was filled with the wisdom of God.
 The Scriptures say: